SgtCoDFish/y3e/README.md

 Y3E is an unofficial Nintendo Game Boy emulation library, packaged together with an SDL2 backend which together create an emulator.
 It can read ROM files (.gb) from original cartridges and execute them, with complete support for all instructions and with mostly-correct video and audio handling.

-# Running Binaries
-In the "binaries/" folder there are binaries for several release platforms:

-- Ubuntu (14.04, 15.10, 16.04)
-- Raspberry Pi 2
-- Windows 10

-The Windows binaries are typical installers which will install all dependencies and place a shortcut on your desktop.
-Be sure to download the correct version for your OS (32 or 64-bit).

-On Ubuntu, you'll need to have the libsdl2-2.0.0 package (or equivalent) installed.

-On Raspberry Pi 2 you'll need to compile SDL2 manually and enable access to `/dev/vhchiq`, both of which are detailed below.

 ## Usage
 Y3E supports both keyboard input and game controller input (tested with the XBox 360 USB controller).